keycloak/keycloak-quickstarts/docs/getting-started.md

    For Linux:   WILDFLY_HOME/bin/standalone.sh
    For Windows: WILDFLY_HOME\bin\standalone.bat
    ````
+3. Use of an adapter is required to run Keycloak with Wildlfy.
+Depending on the version of Wildlfy used the adapters required will change.
-3. To install the <span>Keycloak</span> adapter run the following commands:
+<br>To install the <span>Keycloak</span> adapter run the following commands:

+<h4>Legacy Adapter</h4>

    ````
    For Linux: